JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

-Soon enough, the weekend of the *Macy’s* Atari contest came around.
+Soon enough, the weekend of the Macy’s Atari contest came around.
 I barely slept the night before, but still felt rested and excited the morning of the contest.

 “Big day!” my dad said as we both got ready to head into “The City” and so I could finally participate in the contest.

 The subway trip from the ass end of Brooklyn to 34th Street in Manhattan went as it always went.
 Lots of waiting.
 Lots of sitting around and doing not much of anything.
-Momentary excitement as we headed over the Manhattan Bridge and then there at 34th Street we were.
+Momentary excitement as we headed over the Manhattan Bridge and—finally—we arrived at 34th Street-Herald Square: The home of Macy’s.

 We headed into Macy’s and started to look around for the contest.
 The ad clearly said what floor it was on, but Macy’s was a huge place.